Residency Status and Contact Information

 Residency Status Change

-Any questions regarding resident and non-resident status will be reviewed by the Registrar.
+The Associate Dean of Enrollment Services will review questions about resident and nonresident status.
 Students who change their legal residence must complete a Change of Address form in the Registration Center.
 Addresses are verified by US mail for resident tuition purposes.

 Change of Address Form